 If your intolerance is mild, you may find that the symptoms only occur when enough of the chemical that irritates your body has built up in your system.
 Therefore, it may take a few weeks before the symptoms start to re-manifest themselves.

-Eliminate the biggest suspects
+Eliminate the biggest allergen suspects first

 Some people have no idea of what foods they are allergic to.
 For those people using a food sensitivity detection diet may still be a good approach.